oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/01.Multiplatform/thunderbird-calendar-contacts/docs.md

 ---
-tyitle: 'Thunderbird - Syncing Contacts, Calendars and Tasks'
+title: 'Thunderbird - Syncing Contacts, Calendars and Tasks'
+visible: false
+page-toc:
-visible: true
+  active: true
 ---

 The contact and calendar features in Disroot/Nexcloud are pretty cool but if you have your Disroot email connected in a email client like Thunderbird it's nice to have the contacts and calendar in Disroot integrated with Thunderbird and access them from one place in your desktop.